Examples of weak amalgamation classes: The examples

 \begin{pf} Fix $G \in \Gee_A$ and assume it is non-discrete.
 Let $n$ and $m$ be two distinct elements of $A$.
 If $G$ contains a vertex $v$ of degree $1$, let $w$ be its neighbor, and note that the edge between $v$ and $w$ is not contained in any cycle.
 Consider the two extensions $G_n$ and $G_m$ of $G$ obtained by adjoining new paths from $v$ to $w$ of lengths $n-1$ and $m-1$, respectively.
 Then $G_n$ and $G_m$ are both in $\Gee_A$ by Lemma~\ref{lemma:newcycle}.
 But $G_n$ and $G_m$ cannot be amalgamated over $G$, since in any such amalgam, the two cycles would both contain the original edge between $v$ and $w$, violating (2).

 Now suppose $C \subs G$ is a free cycle. $C$ contains at least three vertices, at most one of which has degree $>2$.
-So $a$, $b$, and $c$ be distinct elements of $C$ such that $a$ has degree $>2$ if there is such an element in $C$.
-Let $G_{a,b}$ be the extensiof $G$ obtained by adding two new vertices, adjacent to $a$ and $b$, respectively.
-Let $G_c$ be the extenson of $G$ obtained by adding a new vertex adjacent to $c$.
+So let $a$, $b$, and $c$ be distinct elements of $C$ such that $a$ has degree $>2$ if there is such an element in $C$.
+Let $G_{a,b}$ be the extension of $G$ obtained by adding two new vertices, adjacent to $a$ and $b$, respectively.
+Let $G_c$ be the extension of $G$ obtained by adding a new vertex adjacent to $c$.
 Then $G_{a,b}$ and $G_c$ are in $\Gee_A$, but in any amalgamation of these two graphs over $G$, all three of $a$, $b$, and $c$ would have degree $>2$, violating (3).

 It follows that for any non-discrete $H\in \mathcal{G}_A$, there is no extension $H\subseteq H'\in \mathcal{G}_A$ that serves as a witness for CAP. \end{pf}

 \begin{prop} $\Gee_A$ has the weak amalgamation property. \end{prop}